• Menu

 Additionally, we put a bit of straw and hay under the table cloth (to remind of the manger where Jesus was supposedly born), and we leave one seat at the table empty and set for a surprise guest (if anyone would knock on the door).

-Christmas eve dinner in Poland
+christmas eve dinner in Poland

 Number 1 and 2 – Soups